 EVE Online Starter Guide for beginners - how to get it done in New Eden

 Let’s talk about our EVE Online starter guide - player experience and what you can expect in the first few days in EVE Online.
-Our EVE Online starter guide describes what you should do in first days of playing.
+Our EVE Online starter guide describes what you should do in the first days of playing.

 EVE Online character creation